 Welcome to the 2014-2015 school year!

 Welcome back!
-Counselors will be visiting all senior English classes to review the process for applying to college in late September/early October.
+Counselors will be visiting all senior English classes to review the process for applying to college on Monday, September 29th.
 Remember to visit the College Planning tab on this site to remind yourself of the details explained last spring.
 Review the College Application Process

 form and follow the instructions carefully as public and private school application processes vary.

 November/December Checklist for seniors and their parents regarding college applications:

 * Check on the completeness of your early applications.
 The easiest way to do this is to log on to the application tracker on each school's website.
 You can also call the admissions office.
 Please do not panic if something is missing.
 We can solve any problem.
 Just come into the office or email your counselor.

 *Work on your regular applications.
 It's better to suffer in November than in December

 *Stay on top of deadlines.
 Some schools have atypical regular deadlines...University of California = November 30th.
 University of Washington = December 1.
 Some schools have earlier deadlines for scholarship consideration.